-If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write or call the IRS.
-See the Instructions for Form 1040.
+If you have suggestions for making this form simpler, we would be happy to hear from you.
+See the instructions for your income tax return.

-date ksheet for figuring the holding period percentage if you fully repaid the original federally subset of sale or disposition of your home and (2) within the first 4 years after the closing date of the records.)
-(Do not use this worksheet if lines 6 and 8 of Form 8828 are the same date.) idize he o ed loan: original l (1) befo oan.
-(K ore the eep for A. Closing date of original loan.
-Enter the date from Form 8828, line 5 Α. Month Day Year B. Repayment date.
-Enter the date from Form 8828, line 8 B. Month Day Year C. Enter the number of years between the dates on lines A and B. Round up to the nearest whole year C. Years D. If the number of years on line C is: Enter this percentage: 1 D. % E. Sale date.
-Enter the date from Form 8828, line 6 Ε. Month Day Year Enter the number of years between the dates entered on lines B and E. Round up to nearest whole year F. Years G. If the number of years on line F is: Enter this percentage: 1 100% 2 80% 3 60% 4 40% 5 20% 6 or more 0% G. % Н. Multiply the percentage on line D by the percentage on line G. Round to nearest whole percentage.
+date ksheet for figuring the holding period percentage if you fully repaid the original federally substee of sale or disposition of your home and (2) within the first 4 years after the closing date of the records.)
+(Do not use this worksheet if lines 6 and 8 of Form 8828 are the same date.)

+A. Closing date of original loan.
+Enter the date from Form 8828, line 5 A.

+Month Day Year

+B Repayment date.
+Enter the date from Form 8828, line 8 В.

+Б. If the repayment date on line B is more than 4 years after the closing date on line A, do not use this worksheet. Б. Month Day Year

+C. Enter the number of years between the dates on lines A and B. Round up to the nearest whole

+year C. Years

+D. If the number of years on line C is: Enter this percentage: i cais

+1

+2

+3 07

+4 D. %

+E. Sale date.
+Enter the date from Form 8828, line 6 E.

+Month Day Year

+F. Enter the number of years between the dates entered on lines B and E. Round up to the nearest

+whole year F. Years

+G. If the number of years on line F is: Enter this percentage:

+1

+2

+3

+4

+5

+6 or more G. %

+Н. Multiply the percentage on line D by the percentage on line G. Round to the nearest whole

+percentage.
 This is your adjusted holding period percentage to enter on line 20 of Form 8828.
-If this percentage is zero, you will have no recapture, but you still must complete and file Form 8828 Н. %
+If this percentage is zero, you will have no recapture, but you still must complete and file Form 8828 H. %

+- p